isprojects/mstform/README.md

 ## Dynamic disabled, hidden, required and readOnly fields

-mstform has hooks that let you calculate `hidden`, `disabled`, `required` and `readOnly` state based on the field accessor.
-Here is a small example that makes the `foo` field disabled.
+mstform has hooks that let you calculate `hidden`, `disabled`, `required` and `readOnly` state based on the accessor.
+Here is a small example that makes the `foo` form or field disabled.
 This uses the JSON Path functionality of mstform to determine whether a field is disabled, but any operation can be implemented here.
 You could for instance retrieve information about which fields are disabled dynamically from the backend before you display the form.